nuejs/nue/packages/nuejs.org/docs/optimization.md

 ## CSS inlining
 CSS inlining is one of the most effective optimizations for landing pages.
 It ensures that everything needed for the **first paint** (when visible content first appears on the screen) is delivered with the initial request.
-This includes HTML and CSS, while scripts and off-screen images are **lazily loaded**—only when they’re needed, typically as they come into view.
+This includes HTML and CSS, while scripts and off-screen images are **lazily loaded** — only when they’re needed, typically as they come into view.

 [image.bordered]
    small: /img/first-paint.png